 Car history check

-If you’re buying a used car, make sure you check its history before parting with your money.
+If you’re buying a used car, make sure you check its history before parting with your money unless you are buying from a dealership and it has confirmed a provenance check has been undertaken.
 You might find out that the mileage has been tampered with, or more seriously, that it’s been involved in a road traffic accident or is subject to outstanding finance (and therefore owned by a finance company).

 Agencies offering these checking services include: